 |Frozen Food (15%)|

 |Outer Dimensions||11.2" x 18.5" x 16.2"||17.2" x 21.4" x 12.8"||19.7" x 7.6" x 15"||16.1" x 18" x 12.1"||15.5" x 14" x 8.8"|

 |Accesories||Baking pan, Broil rack, Pizza pan||13" Pizza Pan, Oven Racks x2, 9"x13" Broil Rack, Enamel Roasting Pan, Mesh basket rack||Wire rack, air fry basket, sheet pan||Baking pan, Broil rack||Baking pan|

 |Manufacturer Warranty||1 Year Limited||2 Year Limited||1 Year Limited||1 Year Full||1 Year Limited|

 |Power Consumption (W)||1800||1800||1800||1800||1800|

 Our Analysis and Test Results

-The Breville Smart Oven consistently perfeormed at or near the front of the pack in all of our tests, earning it a coveted Editors' Choice Award.
+The Breville Smart Oven consistently performed at or near the front of the pack in all of our tests.

 The Breville scored a 9 out of 10 on our baking test, making one of the highest scoring models in this test.
 It also put it well ahead of the worst performing model, which scored a 4.